 Note that all prices are rounded to the nearest dollar.

 This relative newcomer is my personal top choice, and what I’m personally using.
-And while SafetyWing is a young startup (launching a bit over a year ago), their insurance policy is backed by Tokio Marine, one of the most solid insurance companies in the world.
-So in the unlikely event that something would happen to SafetyWing, you would still be taken care of by Tokio Marine.
+And while SafetyWing is still a startup (launching about two years ago), their insurance policy is backed by Tokio Marine, one of the most solid insurance companies in the world.
+So in the unlikely event that something were to happen to SafetyWing, you would still be taken care of by Tokio Marine.

 Their long term goal is to offer a complete suite of products to build a country-independent social safety net for freelancers and digital nomads, which I think is really cool!
 In addition to the travel health insurance described here, they also recently launched a complete worldwide primary health insurance called Remote Health, so if you don’t have health coverage in your home country, check that out!
-However, their first product (which you can buy today) is marketed as a “digital nomad travel insurance”.
+However, their first product (which is what I describe in this article) is marketed as a “digital nomad travel insurance”.

 And compared to the alternatives, it is both a really good value and offering some genuinely useful features that I know many of you will appreciate.